 SSL Quality for a New Era of Recording

-If you love your outboard gear, then the Solid State Logic XL-Desk may be the perfect large-format recording console for you.
-At Sweetwater, we've seen how the role of the large-format recording console has shifted over the past few years, with the abundance of top-level rack gear and the popularity of 500 Series preamps and processors.
-The XL-Desk is geared perfectly toward this new balance.
+If you love your outboard gear, the Solid State Logic XL-Desk may be the perfect console for you.
+At Sweetwater, we've seen how the role of the large-format recording console has shifted over the past few years.
+With the abundance of top-level rack gear and the popularity of 500 Series preamps and processors, the XL-Desk is geared perfectly toward this new balance.
 It gives you the SuperAnalogue sound you expect, breathtaking VHD preamps, incredible routing flexibility, and the signature SSL monitoring and talkback options you need.
-At the same time, built-in 500 Series racks and a wealth of I/O make integrating your external hardware and DAW rig effortless.
+At the same time, built-in 500 Series racks and a wealth of I/O make it easy to integrate your external hardware and DAW rig effortlessly.

 Pioneered by the flagship Duality console, and further popularized by the rackmountable Alpha Channel, SSL's Variable Harmonic Drive preamps are revered throughout the recording industry for their tonal versatility and performance.
 When you engage the VHD circuit on each of the XL-Desk's eight preamps, you instantly go from a pristine, uncolored sound to the volume-responsive warmth you'd expect from a vintage console.
 What's more, there's a knob that lets you dial in the proportion of second-order harmonics to third-order harmonics, allowing you to seamlessly transition between tube warmth and aggressive transistor bite.